AbooHaneefah/AbooHaneefah/README.md

 - 👋 Hi, I’m @AbooHaneefah
-- 👀 I’m interested in Full Stack Engineering
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on tasks that I can practice on.
-- 📫 How to reach me: AbooHaneefah5@gmail.com
+- 📫 How to reach me: AbooHaneefah1@gmail.com

 <!---
 AbooHaneefah/AbooHaneefah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.